 Jason Aldean Responds To Critics Trying To Cancel Him – This Is How It’s Done

-Country sensation responded to critics of his ballad “Try That in a Small Town” at a concert last night in Cincinnati.
+Country music sensation Jason Aldean responded to critics of his ballad “Try That in a Small Town” at a concert last night in Cincinnati.

-The multi-platinum, Grammy-nominated artist found himself at the center of an explosive controversy when Television (CMT) pulled the song's music video, which features scenes from and riots.
+The multi-platinum, Grammy-nominated artist found himself at the center of an explosive controversy when Country Music Television (CMT) pulled the song’s music video, which features scenes from BLM and Antifa riots.

-Railing against and what America has become, Aldean whipped the crowd into a patriotic frenzy.
+Railing against cancel culture and what America has become, Aldean whipped the crowd into a patriotic frenzy.
 (RELATED: Buh-Bye, Mickey?
-Red State Making Disney's Biggest Nightmare A Reality)
+Red State Making Disney’s Biggest Nightmare A Reality)

 Variety reports: